Gertrudechichi/AWS-Three-Tier-Application/README.md

-                                                DEVELOPING AN ARCHITECTURE FOR A 3 TIER WEB APPLICATION ON AMAZON WEB SERVICES
-                                                                     BY
-                                                              GERTRUDE CHICHI
-                                                               APRIL 25, 2025
 DECLARATION
 I affirm that this document represents the results of my findings in exploring AWS resources by embarking on a hands-on project in architecting scalable and highly available infrastructure